datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

 ##### Dog Table: `pet-dog-table`

-Having successfully generated this table, move onto the `pet-dog-table` code chunk.
-There is no code in here.
-You'll need to put all the necessary code in this code chunk!
-Here, the goal is to create a similar table to what we just created; however, this should contain the 10 most frequent dog names, rather than cat names.
+Having successfully generated this table, move onto the `pet-dog-table` code chunk. *There is no code in here*.
+You'll need to **put all the necessary code in this code chunk**!
+Here, the goal is to create a similar table to what we just created; however, this should contain the 10 most frequent *dog* names, rather than cat names.

 {case-sensitive: false}
 ?
 What is the most common dog name?